tylerkrupicka/chat/docs/README.md

 Difficulty: _medium_

 Right now, our user accounts are just an array of names.
 For a real service, you would usually have a username _and_ password.
 You can use a package like [Flask-login](https://flask-login.readthedocs.io/en/latest/).
 Just remember, if you're storing passwords it's never a good idea to store it in plaintext.
-I'd recommend using some [encryption](https://blog.tecladocode.com/learn-python-encrypting-passwords-python-flask-and-passlib/) and password salk (look it up).
+I'd recommend using some [encryption](https://blog.tecladocode.com/learn-python-encrypting-passwords-python-flask-and-passlib/) and password salt (look it up).

 ### Make messages disappear